Murli0399/Java_Interview_Question/Part-10 Serialization.md

 at java.io.ObjectOutputStream.defaultWriteFields(Unknown Source)

 This is because Wall is not serializable.
 Two solutions are possible.
 1. Make Wall transient.
-Wall object will not be serialized.
+Wall objects will not be serialized.
 This causes the wall object state to be lost.
 2. Make Wall implement Serializable.
-Wall object will also be serialized and the state of wall object along with the house will be stored.
+The wall object will also be serialized and the state of the wall object along with the house will be stored.

             class House implements Serializable {